Appearance

 How to Checkout a Remote Branch in Git

 During the process of working on a shared git repository, coworkers might need access to one another’s branches.
-It is possible to do with the help of the git checkout command.
+This can be done using the git checkout command.
 Usually, there exists a single remote.
 However, there can be cases when a developer has to work with branches in multiple remotes.

 Here, we will discuss both of the scenarios: checking out a single remote and checking out multiple remote branches.